wearealive5/n8n-nodes-alive5/README.md

 - **Message**
   - The text message to send
 - **Channel**
-  - Dynamically select a channel with a valid phone number
+  - Dynamically select a Channel with a valid phone number
-- **Agent**
+- **User**
-  - Dynamically select an agent (user) from the selected channel
+  - Dynamically select a User (Admin or Agent) from the selected Channel

 #### Example